fincq/Mario/README.md

 # Mario

+Credits to Solvuria for

 Mario is a modern automation client for the Tassomai educational platform.
 It provides intelligent quiz completion with realistic human-like timing and behavior patterns while working with the latest Tassomai API endpoints (v1.23).

+## Credits

+Mario is based on the Solvuria framework, with significant modernization and enhancements for the current Tassomai API (v1.23).
+The core automation concepts and approach were derived from the original Solvuria project. (https://github.com/corey-truscott/Solvuria)

 ## Features